mharis05/Zuul-Spring-RestController-Test/README.md

 0. Make sure Zuul proxy is up and running

 #### IDE:
-1. Execute @Test method if you need to execute a particular test (Tests are independent)
+1. Run desired @Test method in `SpringBootWebApplicationTests` class (/src/test/java/com/zuulDemo/SpringBootWebApplicationTests.java) if you need to execute a particular test (Tests are independent)
-2. Execute `SpringBootWebApplicationTests` class to execute all tests
+2. Run `SpringBootWebApplicationTests` class to execute all tests

 #### Maven:
 1. Run command: `mvn test` or `mvn clean test`